 As a general principle, Tabbycat requires all ballots to be looked at by two people.
 The first person enters the data from the ballot, and the second person checks it.
 The second person isn’t allowed to modify the data—they either confirm it or reject it, and if they reject it, then the whole process starts again.
 This is by design: to be confirmed, the same data must have been seen by at least two people.

-The Tabbycat admin interface does not work like this.
+The administrator area does not work like this.
 It’s designed to be flexible, so allows you to edit, confirm or unconfirm any ballot at any time.
-For this reason, you should not use the Tabbycat admin interface for general data entry.
-If a tab director or adjudication core member will be entering data, they should have a separate account for this purpose.
+For this reason, you should use the assistant area to enter ballots, even if you have a superuser account.

 - Don’t forget to check the totals against the ballot—they’re a useful integrity check too.

 - Don’t forget to check the winner against the ballot!
 If the adjudicator gets it wrong, it’s worth asking to clarify.